 Editors: Prof. Alastair Blanshard (Queensland) and Dr Emma Stafford (Leeds).

-This will follow on chronologically from the ‘Exemplary’ volume, and be a companion to the ‘Performed’ volume, covering Hercules’ appearances in various media from the nineteenth century to the present day.
-It will include consideration of contemporary art, children’s literature, cartoons, film, video-games, political and commercial discourses.
+This pair of volumes will follow on chronologically from the ‘Exemplary’ volume, and be a companion to the ‘Performed’ volume, covering Hercules’ appearances in various media from the nineteenth century to the present day.
+It will include considerations of contemporary art, children’s literature, cartoons, film, video-games, political and commercial discourses.